csesoc/constitution/CONSTITUTION.rst

 #.
 A member of the society may have their membership terminated (they shall be 'impeached') after the following procedure is followed:

    #.
 A motion is carried by the Executive to instigate impeachment proceedings; or
    #.
-The Executive is petitioned by fifteen (15) members to instigate impeachment proceedings;
+The Executive is petitioned by twenty (20) members to instigate impeachment proceedings;
    #.
 The members of the society are notified of the proceedings formally as a motion on notice to an Extraordinary General Meeting under Section 4.4;
    #.
-The member concerned is notified in writing of the procedures and reasons for proceedings at least five (5) academic days prior to the meeting;
+The member concerned is notified in writing of the procedures and reasons for proceedings at least seven (7) days prior to the meeting;
    #.
 The member concerned is given five (5) minutes to speak against the motion at the Extraordinary General Meeting; and
    #.
 A motion of impeachment is carried by the Extraordinary General Meeting.

 #.
+Notwithstanding clause 2.6.1, a member of the society may have their membership terminated if the following occurs:

+   #.
+The member in question has acted in a way that has sabotaged the functions of the Club or disregarded the Constitution to the detriment of the Society's membership; and/or,
+   #.
+The member in question has instigated instances of bullying, harassment, assault and/or gendered violence to one or multiple individuals.
+   #.
+The Society has liaised with Arc about the member in question and Arc has determined the issue is of a serious nature.
+   #.
+That the Society has, in consultation with Arc, determined that a public Extraordinary General Meeting to remove the individual would cause undue harm to those that have been victimised or harmed.
+   #.
+Notice of a General Meeting must then be presented via the email to the member(s) in question, and the Executive, at least seven (7) days prior to the meeting.

+      #.
+This meeting is to be held in confidence and the only people permitted to attend the meeting are:

+         #.
+The Executive;
+         #.
+The member(s) in question;
+         #.
+A support person for each of the member(s) in question, as required;
+         #.
+Any member of Arc Clubs Management, as required;
+   #.
+The member(s) in question must be afforded procedural fairness, including five (5) minutes to speak against the motion
+   #.
+A motion of impeachment is carried by the General Meeting.

-Any member of the society who believes they have been wrongly expelled may appeal to Arc, who will arrive at the final resolution of the matter.
+#.
+Any member of the society who believes they have been wrongly expelled may appeal to Arc Clubs Tribunal, who will arrive at the final resolution of the matter.

+   #.
+Appeals must be submitted in writing within seven (7) days of receiving the penalty and must include a justification for seeking an appeal.

 The Executive